 Spring Constant Apparatus is used to measure force by using Hook’s law.
 It consists of a Retort stand on which a spring is clamped.
 The other end of the spring has a hook on which variable slotted weight of 100gm, 200gm, 300gm, 400gm and 500gm are attached.
 A vertically placed ruler then measures the extension of the spring.

-Meter Scale is the most common measuring tool that we use in day to day activity.
-Often know as ruler, it as equally spaced markings along its length used to measure distances long the straight lines.
+Meter Scale is the most common measuring tool that we use in day-to-day activity.
+Often known as a ruler, it has equally spaced markings along its length used to measure distances along the straight lines.

-Screw Gauge is a measuring apparatus that can measure dimensions in the range of millimetres up to 5 cm.
+A screw gauge is a measuring apparatus that can measure dimensions in the range of millimeters up to 5 cm.
 With a least count of 0.01mm, it can measure the dimension in increments of 0.01mm.
-Screw Gauges are widely used to measure diameter of wires, screws and bolts.
+Screw Gauges are widely used to measure the diameter of wires, screws, and bolts.

 A Stop Clock is a clock designed to measure the amount of time elapsed from a particular time when it is activated to the time when the piece is deactivated.
-It is used to measure time in experiments (like in pendulum based experiments) where brief period of time measurement is needed to do calculations.
+It is used to measure time in experiments (like in pendulum-based experiments) where a brief period of time measurement is needed to do calculations.

-The triple beam balance is measuring instrument that measures mass very precisely.
+The triple beam balance is a measuring instrument that measures mass very precisely.
 It has a reading error of +/- 0.05 gram.
 The name refers to the three beams including the middle beam which is the largest size, the front beam which is the medium size, and the far beam which is the smallest size.
-The middle beam reads in 100 gram increments, the front beam can read from 0 to 10 grams, and the far beam reads in 10 gram increments.
-It can measure objects mass directly or find mass by difference for liquid.
+The middle beam reads in 100-gram increments, the front beam can read from 0 to 10 grams, and the far beam reads in 10-gram increments.
+It can measure an object's mass directly or find mass by difference for liquid.